joaquinlpereyra/twitterImgBot/README.md

 * **Handles requests:** The bot will also listen to tweets containing a custom string from any user and will post a random picture for them.
 A list of possible text answers to be posted along with the image can be given and the bot will choose one them at random.
 If a tweet from user A with the custom string is found and the tweet also has a "to @(user B)" the bot will interpret that the user A is gifting an image to user B. A list of possible text answers to such "gifts" can also be given.
 * **No repeat:** The bot won't repeat images until a custom amount of pictures have been posted in between.
 * **Tweets at random intervals:** The bot can tweet at random intervals, behaving more like a human, instead of tweeting at totally predictable times.
+* **Can post tweet number and an user defined text with each tweet:** You can make your bot tweet only the images, you can add the post number to your tweets and you can add a custom text also.
 * **Pretty fast:** The bot checks requests, commands from the master account and checks if it needs to upload a picture in less than a second.
 Of course, if the bot actually needs to upload something, it will probably take more time.
 * **Logs**: This actually needs to be improved to use Python's standard logging module, but it is good as it is and it gets the job done.
 The log contains date, image posted and the twitt that was being replied (if any).
 * **Doesn't need much:** Really, you're all set with python, tweepy, a task scheduler like cron and a bunch of images in a folder.
 Of course, you'll also need [to create a Twitter app to get your API key and such](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).